Apologies: an editing snafu led to last week’s episode being reedited and uploaded in the initial version of this post.

 --------

-On this week’s episode, Sonny Bunch (The Bulwark), Alyssa Rosenberg (The Washington Post), and Peter Suderman (Reason) discuss Joe Russo’s war on Harvey Weinstein (but not for the reasons you might think).
-Then they review Black Bag, a movie that makes marriage look fun.
-(Kinda.
-Depending on the fun you like.)
-Make sure to swing by Friday for a bonus episode on how to resurrect movie marketing.
+On this week’s episode, Sonny Bunch (The Bulwark), Alyssa Rosenberg (The Washington Post), and Peter Suderman (Reason) discuss Denis Villeneuve’s new gig: director, Bond director.
+Is he the man for the job?
+And who should he bring on as his James Bond.
+What does James Bond even mean in the modern world?
+Then they review F1: The Movie, Apple’s first big theatrical hit.
+Make sure to swing by Bulwark+ on Thursday for a bonus episode on the New York Times’s top 100 movies since 2000.
 And if you enjoyed this episode, please share it with a friend!

 Here’s the elevator pitch: It’s “Left, Right, and Center” meets “Siskel and Ebert.”
 Three friends from different ideological perspectives discuss the movies and controversies (or nontroversies!) swirling around them.